stinb/UnderstandForVSCode/README.md

 ![Screenshot of the status item showing "Connected to the Understand language server"](res/screenshotConnected.png)

-1. [Install Understand](https://licensing.scitools.com/download), which comes with userver the language server
+1. [Install Understand](https://licensing.scitools.com/download), which comes with UServer, the language server

 2. Using at least 1 source code file, [create a project in Understand](https://support.scitools.com/support/solutions/articles/70000582579-building-an-accurate-understand-project), resulting in a .und folder

-3. If you want violations from CodeCheck, [make your CodeCheck configuration(s) run in the background](https://support.scitools.com/support/solutions/articles/70000641317-background-static-analysis-codechecks)
+3. If you want to see violations from CodeCheck, [make your CodeCheck configuration(s) run in the background](https://support.scitools.com/support/solutions/articles/70000641317-background-static-analysis-codechecks)

 4. In Visual Studio Code, open a folder/[workspace](https://code.visualstudio.com/docs/editor/workspaces) with those source code files
-* What happens next automatically
+* What happens next, automatically
 	* If the file is a supported language, then the Understand language server is started
 	* If there's a .und folder somewhere in the file [explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer), it will be selected automatically by the language server
 	* On the bottom status bar on the left, hover and see that it's connected